SamikshaGopinath2017/My-calculator.c/README.md

-# My-calculator.c
-Calculator using c programming
 ---

-# My Simple Calculator
+# My Simple Calculator using C programming

 I made this very basic calculator program in C. It can add, subtract, or divide two whole numbers you enter.